AviatrixSystems/Docs/HowTos/config_CheckPointAzure.rst

 Go to the Aviatrix Controller --> Firewall Network --> Setup, and finish `Step 7a <https://docs.aviatrix.com/HowTos/firewall_network_workflow.html#a-launch-and-associate-firewall-instance>`_ to successfully launch a Checkpoint firewall in Azure.

 After `Step 7a <https://docs.aviatrix.com/HowTos/firewall_network_workflow.html#a-launch-and-associate-firewall-instance>`_ is completed.
-Wait for 10 to 15 mins and then go back to Firewall Network --> Setup -- Step 7a and  Click on the `Management UI`as shown below.
+Wait for 10 to 15 mins and then go back to Firewall Network -> Setup -> Step 7a and  Click on the `Management UI` as shown below.

 The URL takes you to the CheckPoint Firewall Gaia Portal you just launched.